Shrimp and grits is a low country classic and this version is a family favorite. You’ve never had grits this creamy!

 For the cheese I like to use a good sharp white cheddar.
-Yellow is fine too, but I just like keeping the grits a clean white color if possible.
+Yellow is fine too, but I prefer to keep the grits a clean white color if possible.
 Another great option is to serve the shrimp over Gouda Grits with Cajun Spice.
 We love it both ways!

 Another fun, seafood appetizer is Smoked Fish Dip.
 It stirs up in just a few minutes and will bring back memories of your favorite beach bar.

 After the grits are done you can keep them on warm if you’ll be serving fairly soon.
-Otherwise, turn the heat off and it’s fine to re-heat right before you eat.
-Just be prepared to stir like crazy and add a bit of water to reach the consistency you were at before.
+Otherwise, remove from the heat and reheat right before you eat.
+Just be prepared to stir like crazy and add a bit of water to reach the right consistency.

-I like to allow about 1/3 lb. shrimp per person, but honestly this is a rich recipe, so 1/4 lb. is probably plenty, unless you’re serving football players.
+I like to allow about 1/3 lb. shrimp per person, but honestly this shrimp and grits is a rich recipe, so 1/4 lb. is probably plenty, unless you’re serving football players.
 We’re starting out here with shelled and deveined shrimp.
-Need to know how to do that?
-Maybe another post to follow, but I do use this handy little tool.
+I use this handy little tool.

 Remove the shrimp and set aside while you go on to the next step.